Depressed People Use These Words More Often

 That said, it is of course possible to use a language associated with depression without actually being depressed.
 Ultimately, it is how you feel over time that determines whether you are suffering.
 But as the World Health Organisation estimates that more than 300 million people worldwide are now living with depression, an increase of more than 18 percent since 2005, having more tools available to spot the condition is certainly important to improve health and prevent tragic suicides such as those of Plath and Cobain.

 Mohammad Al-Mosaiwi is a PhD candidate in psychology at the University of Reading.
-This article was originally published on The Conversation .
-Read the original article and follow him on Twitter.
+This article was originally published on The Conversation.
+Read the original article.